-ASCO: Blueprint’s RET inhibitor pads its case ahead of FDA lung cancer decision
+ASCO: Blueprint's RET inhibitor pads its case ahead of FDA lung cancer decision

 RELATED: Lilly cashes in on Loxo buyout with FDA approval for first-in-class cancer drug Retevmo

 Blueprint submitted pralsetinib for FDA approval as a treatment for RET fusion-positive NSCLC in the first quarter this year, and with a priority review tag, it could get a decision within six months.
-Praseltinib won’t be the first targeted treatment for patients with RET-mutated cancers, though—that distinction goes to Eli Lilly’s Retevmo (selpercatinib), which scored approval last week.
+Prasletinib won’t be the first targeted treatment for patients with RET-mutated cancers, though—that distinction goes to Eli Lilly’s Retevmo (selpercatinib), which scored approval last week.

 Although Retevmo will beat pralsetinib to market, Chief Commercial Officer Christina Rossi said on a Blueprint conference call last week that she doesn’t expect a significant lag between the two drugs' approvals.
 She also touted pralsetinib’s complete response rates as something physicians have found “incredibly compelling” and potentially “differentiating.”

-Blueprint plans to follow this submission with a filing in RET-altered medullary thyroid cancer (MTC) later this year.
+Blueprint plans to follow this submission with a filing in RET-altered medullary thyroid cancer later this year.
 Beyond that, the company wants to get into other RET-altered cancers and earlier lines of treatment.